Your cookie preferences

 Gazumping FAQs

-Will you lose any money if you've been gazumped?
+Will I lose money if I've been gazumped?

-If you’ve already begun the mortgage application process then there is a chance that you will have paid an arrangement fee and if you’re further through the process, survey and legal fees.
-None of these are typically refundable, so there is a real chance you could lose them if you’re gazumped, unfortunately.
+If you’ve already begun the mortgage application process then there is a chance that you will have paid an arrangement fee and, if you’re further through the process, survey and legal fees too.
+None of these are typically refundable, so there is a real chance you could lose money if you’re gazumped, unfortunately.

 What is the risk of a purchase falling through?

-It’s difficult to quote what percentage are as a direct result of gazumping, but around one in three property sales in the UK fall through.
-Gazumping is more common when house prices are high when it’s a ‘seller’s market’ because sellers are more confident that they can achieve a higher price.
+Gazumping is more common when house prices are high, because sellers are more confident that they can achieve a higher price.

 Can gazumping happen in Scotland?